The use of Ayurvedic herbs and preparations dates back to one of the

 Pitta, with its grounding yet cooling qualities, but may aggravate Kapha when used in excess.

 Mucuna (Mucuna pruriens) or kapikacchu is a velvety bean that is one of the highest natural sources of a unique amino acid called L-dopa (levodopa), an essential precursor to the neurotransmitter dopamine.
 L-dopa is known to increase dopamine concentrations which can be subsequently helpful for various disorders of the nervous system.
 Mucuna is also useful for replenishing natural dopamine levels that are deficient in those recovering from addictive drugs, stimulants and/or tobacco use.

 Mucuna is an aphrodisiac and nutritive tonic for the reproductive system.
 It helps to encourage healthy libido and promotes fertility in both men and

-women as it deeply nourishes all tissues and fluids of the body.
+women as it is deeply nourishing to all tissues and bodily fluids.
 Mucuna is often used as a powder but is also available as a liquid extract and can be mixed with water or blended with other herbs in herbal preparations.

 Dosha: Mucuna is particularly beneficial to Vata body types, but is also balancing for Pitta, but may increase Kapha.

 Tulsi, also known as holy basil, is a sacred rasayana that has been used in Ayurvedic medicine for thousands of years.
 Holy basil is a leafy plant, similar to that of culinary basil, and often symbolically grown outside of Hindu households to honor the god Vishnu.
 There are three different types of tulsi that have varying properties and tastes.
 Ocimum sanctum (Rama) is the primary form of tulsi used for medicinal purposes.